ThomasWangJiaxin/thomaswangjiaxin.github.io/_pages/about.md

 - The Adoption and Competition of Blockchain Open-source Software: Evidence from the Diffusion of Developers. **Jiaxin Wang**, Zhengrui Jiang, Jiaqi Yan. **Submitting to Management Science (UTD-24)**

 - SoK: Web3 Regulatory Technology for Cryptocurrency VASP AML/CFT Compliance.
-Qian’ang Mao, Jiaxin Wang, Ya Liu, Li Zhu, Jiaman Chen, Jiaqi Yan. **Submitting to Blockchain: Research and Applications (CCF-B, JCR Q1, 中科院二区)**
+Qian’ang Mao, Jiaxin Wang, Ya Liu, Li Zhu, Jiaman Chen, Jiaqi Yan. **Under the 1st Review of Blockchain: Research and Applications (CCF-B, JCR Q1, 中科院二区)**

 <!-- Understanding the Motivations and Roles of Developers in Blockchain Open-source Software. **Jiaxin Wang**.-->